-EDUC 273 EDUCATION FOR HUMAN PROTECTION IN EMERGENCIES 2.0: 2 cr.
-E/F
+EDUC 273 EDUCATION FOR HUMAN PROTECTION IN EMERGENCIES

 This course explores the physical and social dangers emanating from emergency situations.
 It covers topics related to health, nutrition, shelter, self-preservation and protection against physical and social threat (such as human trafficking, slavery, sexual abuse).